Events

 });

-Note: If you extract the event handler then you must manually wrap the event handler in the $(...handler...) so that it can be lazy attached.
+Note: If you extract the event handler, you must manually wrap it in the $(...handler...).
+This ensures that it is lazily attached.

 Multiple event handlers